Payday Cookie Bars

 Upon doing research, I found a couple variations of this cookie bar.
 One version calls for yellow cake mix as the base layer often called “Payday Bars”.
 Another popular version was for “Payday Candy Bars” which is a copycat recipe to make a homemade Payday candy bar.

-This handwritten recipe was given to me from my Nana who received it sometime in the early 1970’s.
-I’ve taken this vintage recipe from the early 70’s and baked it modern.
-This modern version of Payday Cookie Bars is made with natural ingredients with a base layer of a homemade cake mix, marshmallows and topped with a layer of sweet, chunky peanuts.
+This handwritten recipe is from a recipe my Nana made in the early 1970’s.
+My modern version of Payday Cookie Bars is made with natural ingredients like a homemade cake mix, marshmallows and topped with a layer of sweet, chunky peanuts.

 Ingredients